eastgenomics/genie_nhs_website/README.md

 To set up the database:

-1. Go to the project directory
+1. Go to the project directory.
 2. Create a Python virtual environment:
     ```bash
     python -m venv venv